-Potential Payments upon Termination or Change in Control
+Potential Payments Upon Termination or Change in Control

 Severance Benefits.
-The following table shows the value of cash severance benefits that would have been payable to each of our NEOs under arrangements or contracts described below, as well as the value of equity awards that would vest, assuming a termination of employment as of January 29, 2022.
+With the exception of Mr. Enwright, the following table shows the value of cash severance benefits that would have been payable to each of our NEOs under arrangements or contracts described below, as well as the value of equity awards that would vest, assuming a termination of employment as of February 3, 2024.
+For Mr. Enwright, the table reflects actual severance benefits earned based on separation from the Company.
 In this table "TRSU" stands for time-based restricted stock units and "PRSU" stands for performance-based restricted stock units.